 e1: The Work Track encourages feedback from applicants or other stakeholders who were involved in the 2012 round.
 The Work Track is particularly interested in hearing about the experiences of the following groups and individuals:

-Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook.
+Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook, as well as those who considered applying for such strings but chose not to apply.

 Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had experiences in the process related to the geographic connotations of the applied-for string.